EthenStrine/site/_posts/2019-01-30-defoe-plague-year.md

 &nbsp;&nbsp;&nbsp; The discription here of the behaviour of those in the final stages of the disease is particularly harrrowing.

 ### Paragraph VII
-&nbsp;&nbsp;&nbsp; The narrator's compulsive desire to visit the pit, despite the warnings of the sexton, illustrate humanity's frequent need to "view the catastrophe."
+&nbsp;&nbsp;&nbsp; The narrator's compulsive desire to visit the pit, despite the warnings of the sexton<a href="#note1" id="note1ref"><sup>1</sup></a>
+, illustrate humanity's frequent need to "view the catastrophe."
 The narrator thinks of it as a possible chance for spiritual growth - an "instructing sight."

+### Paragraphs VIII & IX
+In relating the incident of the greiving father in the brown cloak, Defoe makes use of *pathos*<a href="#note2" id="note2ref"><sup>2</sup></a>
+, which is the quality in a work of literature or art that arouses the reader's feelings of pity, sorrow, or compassion for a character.

+### Paragraph X
+&nbsp;&nbsp;&nbsp; Defoe makes a fine philosophical commentary here on the nature of death, as he refers to the pit as "the common grave of mankind" where both "poor and rich went together."

+### Paragraph XII - end
+&nbsp;&nbsp;&nbsp; Defoe's descriptions here of the sights and sounds of plague-infested London are truly terrifying.
+Again, *first person narrative* point-of-view is essential to the effectiveness of this passage.
+Relating the incident of the man who leaped into the Thames<a href="#note3" id="note3ref"><sup>3</sup></a> in the final paragraph of the excerpt further streghtens the impression that this story is being related to us by someone who was actually present.

 ### Vocab
-&nbsp;&nbsp;&nbsp; A sexton is a person who looks after a church and churchyard, sometimes acting as bell-ringer and formerly as a gravedigger.
+&nbsp;&nbsp;&nbsp; <a id="note1" href="#note1ref"><sup>1</sup></a>A sexton is a person who looks after a church and churchyard, sometimes acting as bell-ringer and formerly as a gravedigger.

+&nbsp;&nbsp;&nbsp; <a id="note2" href="#note2ref"><sup>2</sup></a> Pathos is a quality that evokes pity or sadness.

+&nbsp;&nbsp;&nbsp; <a id="note3" href="#note3ref"><sup>3</sup></a> The River Thames is a river that flows through southern England including London.
+At 215 miles, it is the longest river entirely in England and the second longest in the United Kingdom, after the River Severn.
+It flows through Oxford, Reading, Henley-on-Thames and Windsor.